How to get your kid to wear a mask

 Know the rules

 Before you jump into getting your child a mask, familiarize yourself with best practices.
-For starters, children under the age of 2 should not wear masks because they may suffocate.
+For starters, children under the age of 2 should not wear masks, because they may suffocate.

 The American Academy of Pediatrics (AAP) explains that children do not need to wear masks if they can be kept at least six feet away from other people.
 Kids will have to wear masks at the pharmacy or grocery store, where social distancing is difficult.
 But as parks become crowded with people during the summer months, you might find that your child needs to wear a mask outdoors as well.

 There is a clear protocol for wearing a mask, according to the AAP.
 You should wash your hands before you put on a mask and after you take it off.
 You should wash the mask after each time you wear it.
 And you should not wear it while eating or drinking.
-Masks should not be touched when on, so you may have to remind your child not to touch her face while wearing her mask.
+Masks should not be touched when they’re on, so you may have to remind your child not to touch her face while wearing her mask.
 The AAP says children should not wear a mask if it “causes the child to increase risk of getting exposed to the virus because they are touching their face more frequently.”
 The AAP has more specific guidelines for children with special needs, which you can check out here.

 Start with yourself